Josi-Conrad/sfitixi/README.md

 ### Build iTixi
 Execute `run_build.sh` to run composer install for dependencies and doctrines database mapping, asset installation and test_data import.
-For test_data import set the mysql_connection parameters in `build\mysql_connection.php`.
+(For Windows you will need a Bash Console, for example install msysgit Git for Windows with bash and .sh link) For test_data import set the mysql_connection parameters in `build\mysql_connection.php`.
-Composer install (executed in the run_build.sh) will ask on the first time run for the Database connection and TimeZone.
+Composer install (executed in the run_build.sh) will ask on the first time run for the Database connection and Timezone.

 If `run_build.sh` doesn't work properly, make shure you can run the following command manually: